dourouc05/dourouc05.github.io/teaching-16-ir.md

             <td colspan="3">
                 <span class="label label-danger">Danger</span> Project presentations<br/><br/>
                 The exam will mainly consist of a live demo of your solution on a house that differs from the one provided for training.
 Be ready to run your code on a laptop, with a different VREP file.
 Please also prepare videos showing the key elements of your solution, in case there is not enough time to run a full simulation sequence.
 Prepare two or three slides describing the key elements of your work.
 This defence shall last approximately ten to fifteen minutes per group.<br/>
-                One examiner residing in the USA, a videoconferencing system will be used, namely <a href="https://www.skype.com/en/">Skype</a>.
+                One examiner residing in the USA, a videoconferencing system will be used, namely [Skype](https://www.skype.com/en/).
 Please have it installed on your computer beforehand and test screen sharing with your project running in the simulator (only one computer per group is required, make sure it is powerful enough well in advance; contact us if the computers of all group members are not able to withstand Skype with the simulator).
 Also, be present at least 15 minutes in advance to ensure the examinations go smoothly (testing shared screens, uploading the exam map, etc.).<br/>
                 <table class="table table-bordered">
                     <thead>
                         <tr>